BirdeeHub/make_minesweeper_tutorial/app/README.md

 Mostly I just wanted to learn some Java.

-If you plan to just play the game, and have it in a writeable directory, this is probably the best version.
+If you plan to just play the game from the jar, and have it in a writeable directory, this is probably the best version.

 If you have a java version, the jar is so small that it is textable (140kb if you download the jar that doesnt contain source, package Icon, etc, 235 otherwise),